writethedocs/www/docs/conf/atlantic/2024/cfp-email-templates.rst

    Hi {name},

    Just wanted to drop you all a quick note covering some logistics.
 Talks are pre-recorded again this year, we'd love to get those recordings from you before {{cfp.video_by}}.
+The **30 minute** talk time is for the recorded talk, Q&A will be extra.
+We're finalizing details on the live Q&A for each talk.

    We do have a videographer who can help you record remotely, drop us a line if that is something you're interested in.
-We're finalizing details on the live Q&A for each talk.
+Other questions about the recording process and specs should be covered in the [recording guidelines](https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/talk-recording-guidelines/).

-   ○  I've added some questions to our [CFP tool (Pretalx)]({{cfp.url}}) about your pronouns, interesting facts, name pronunciation, and Slack username.
+   ○  I've added some questions to our [CFP tool (Pretalx)]({{cfp.url}}) about your pronouns, facts about you for the emcee intro, and name pronunciation.
 Please log in at {{cfp.url}} and answer those (although we'll only need them closer to the event).

    ○ If you haven't done so already, please upload a speaker pic to your Pretalx account while you're there, it'll look so much better than the anonymous outline.